A few days ago, Cloudflare blogged that they found a new type of DDoS attack that uses Memcached as the source of reflection amplification.

 You can fill about 710 "b" to the maximum MTU, and a "b" will get about 1MB of response packets for a total of 710MB.

 In theory, you can get (710 x 1024 x 1024) / 1500 = 496325x amplification.

 After I sent this payload at 10Mbps, my Macbook was stuck and had to be forced to restart.
 Wireshark record shows the response is about 400,000 times larger.

 There are about 180,000 open Memcached servers on the internet, the worst part is that you only need 100Mbps bandwidth to launch DDoS attacks over 1Tbps.

 Memcached in CentOS, Fedora, and RHEL listening 0.0.0.0 by default, What?

 Stop writing stupid compile & install scripts for common packages.

-Many people advise developers not to use UDP, I can't imagine that there is only TCP in the world, improve security awareness of developers and operations and maintenance is the most important thing.
+Many people advise developers not to use UDP, I can't imagine that there is only TCP in the world, improve security awareness of developers and ops is the most important thing.